 Welcome and thank you for stopping by.
 This page is the best place to stay current on what is happening in Sedona as we deal with the coronavirus pandemic.

-For the time being, Governor Doug Ducey has extended his Executive Order closing bars, gyms, nightclubs, movie theaters and water parks throughout the state.
-Onsite dining in restaurants is limited to 50% of capacity, and gatherings of more than 50 people are prohibited.
+Onsite dining in Arizona restaurants continues to be limited to 50% of capacity, and gatherings of more than 50 people are prohibited.
 Governor Ducey has not announced an end date for these restrictions.

 Sedona Mayor Sandy Moriarty has ordered that anyone five years or older in a public place in Sedona is required to cover their nose and mouth with a mask where continuous physical distancing is difficult or impossible.

 There are several exemptions as well as definitions of face coverings, public places and physical distancing.
 Please review the proclamation and FAQs before coming to Sedona.
 If you have questions, email email@example.com.